Arnold and Nancy Allen with Dr. Francel

 Dr. Francel decided to become a doctor when he was in high school back in Toledo, Ohio.
 He got permission to accompany his family physician some in his practice so he could observe what being a physician was all about.
 Since that time, he has spent his entire adult life either training to help people or actually doing just that.

 No person has ever touched our lives and blessed us like Dr. Francel.
 As much as I am grateful for him saving my husband from what would have been certain death, I feel I am equally blessed just to have gotten acquainted with such a fine Christian man who has who has taught me much about faith.
 There is no person I admire more.
 Every day my husband and I thank God for him!
-Without Dr. Francel's surgery, my husband would be dead about 13 years now.
+Without Dr. Francel's surgery, my husband would have died about 18 years ago.

-Dr. Francel is now retired from medical practice and just finished his studies for the ministry at seminary in two short years taking a compact schedule of classes.
+Dr. Francel is now retired from medical practice and is a minister, finishing seminary St. Paul School of Theology in Oklahoma City in two short years taking a compact schedule of classes.
 He now has a Master's in Divinity degree.
-He is also very active serving the Lord in his church and is enjoying spending quality time with his family.
+He is also very active serving the Lord in his church--Resurrection Lutheran Church in Yukon, OK as Assistant Minister to Pastor Mark Borseth and he is enjoying spending quality time with his family.
+He is also Co-Director of the Piedmont Park Project.
+He does other volunteer projects in the community.

 My thoughts regarding Dr. Francel embarking on his new career in the ministry are this.
 I am not surprised that God has called him to this new work.
-I know he will be an outstanding minister as he has inspired me more in the faith than anyone else ever has.
+I knew he would be an outstanding minister as he has inspired me more in the faith than anyone else ever has.
 He is such a caring person, and he is an outstanding speaker.
 He spent many years helping heal people's physical bodies and now it seems appropriate that he minister to their spirits as well, which, after all last an eternity, not just a few years.
-Our thoughts and prayers are with him in this new, ambitious endeavor.
+Our thoughts and prayers are with him in ambitious endeavors.
 We are so proud of him.
-To learn much more on this topic in an in depth discussion, click on the blue box to read more.
+To learn much more on this topic in an in depth discussion, click on the blue box below to read more.
 The change from neurosurgeon to minister was anything but simple and easy.
+At times it was even heartbreaking, but being the remarkable and capable person he is, he achieved it with the Lord's help, inspiration, and guidance.
+Great job Dr. Francel!!!
+We are so proud of you!!!

 News Flash - Arnold is still tumor free!